An exploration of the COVID-19 pandemic using a simulation based on the SIR model

 Here are the equations for two important indicators of any epidemic, the contact number and the reproduction rate: the contact number is an indicator of how many people an infected person could infect before he recovers, i.e. the product of contact rate, infectivity and duration.
 The reproduction rate is equal to the contact rate multiplied by the fraction of susceptible people.

 The equations above are almost all you need to simulate the SIR model, all that is missing is a value for the contact rate.
 In the basic SIR model, the contact rate is simply a constant value, and we assume that the average contact rate is 20 for the base settings.
-Let’s quickly test this, to see whether the model is working:
+Let us quickly test this, to see whether the model is working:

 The simulation dashboard below lets you experiment with different settings for the contact rate and more sophisticated social distancing scenarios.
 Play with it for a little before you read on about the different scenarios we have analyzed in more detail.

+You can experiment with the dashboard directly at www.covid-sim.com.
 We have published the dashboard as an interactive Jupyter Notebook in our Github Repository.
 Please download and install it from there.

 See if you can find a scenario that keeps the number of intensive care units needed below the number of units available.